LGN520/farreach-public/ycsb-implementation.md

 					* Otherwise, you will have an error message of `Permission denied` for scp in farreach/localscripts/fetch*.sh
 				+ NOTE: you have to specify the private key in Tofino such that it can scp files from clients/servers into switch
 					* Otherwise, you may have an error message of `Permission denied (public key) for scp` in farreach/localscripts/fetch*.sh
-			+ TODO: Write down how to calculate average recovery time into benchmark.md
+			+ Write down how to calculate average recovery time into benchmark.md
 		- TODO: Compress json files as a tarball file and upload it to google cloud if not extremely large

 - 11.29